 - This is usually the justification for the Jerk Sue.
 In the author's failed attempt to excuse whatever the Jerk Sue does and cast them in a sympathetic or just "assertive," they end up writing it off as this.

-- Sawyer from LOST is type 3, with a little bit of self-loathing and a whole lot of Heart of Gold thrown in.
+- Sawyer from Lost is Appeal to Inherent Nature, with a little bit of self-loathing and a whole lot of Heart of Gold thrown in.
 At least, he was in the first seasons.
 He would usually justify his actions with "I'm not a good person."

 - Gene Simmons and Ted Nugent have used this in Real Life.

-- "Take Me Or Leave Me," from RENT, is essentially an entire song of Type 3 justification.
+- "Take Me Or Leave Me," from RENT, is essentially an entire song of the Appeal to Inherent Nature justification.
 Most of it is on Maureen's part, but Joanne does a lot of justifying and refusing to compromise by the number's end.

 - Damon on The Vampire Diaries has used "I'm a vampire" as an excuse for his behavior a few times.
 It would be a lot more convincing if not for the behavior of several other vampires demonstrating that it really isn't one.